Quarantiine/quarantiine/README.md

 ### Technical Skills

-- I know how to use Minovative Mind (An AI-Agent tool I built myself) to build almost anything
+- I know how to use an AI-Agent tool I built myself, to build anything

 ### Future Endeavors